aaronawylo/1800_202310_TeamNumber_DTC-10/README.md

 Here are some known bugs:

 - Article pages only display one or two articles if the user isnt logged in
-- One article page header did not load properly even though the rest did
 - Search bar functionality is limited only to the tags we have in our database

 ## 6. Features for Future